 Preface

-Many believe that there is no such thing as proof of God, and no rational reason to believe in Him – it’s all blind faith.
+Many believe that there is no proof God exists and that man is impotent to propose any without the buttress of faith.
 Many believe that God is a superstition which was acceptable among serious intellectuals a while ago, but that modern science has illuminated a universe which stands in no need of a creator.

-First, I must point out that modern science was almost entirely fathered by the religious.
+First, I must point out a curious irony in this assessment: modern science was almost entirely fathered by the religious.
 Galileo was a devout Catholic his entire life; both of his daughters became nuns.
 Gene theory came from Gregor Mendel, a Catholic priest.
 Newton spent more of his time writing about the Bible than about science.
 Germ theory came from Louis Pasteur, a lifelong devout Catholic.
 The big bang theory came from Georges Lemaitre, another Catholic priest.
 Juan Molina, another Catholic priest, was the first to develop a theory of evolution, and Darwin cited him serially.
 Max Planck, father of quantum theory, was a Christian whose scientific studies convinced him all the more of his position.

-Surely not all of these men thoughtlessly believed in fairy tales?
+Surely not all of these men thoughtlessly believed in the very fairy tales we so often credit them with conquering?
 What’s so convincing about this God hypothesis?

 Proof